-- 12.6 In early 2013, the committee carried out a survey of parish households to gauge the reaction to a suggestion that, with the right redevelopment, the hall could form much more of a community focus, "a hub", than it does now.
-Some 30% of the parish population gave its overwhelming support to the concept and new facilities suggested.
-72% of those affirmed that they would use the new facilities themselves. - 12.7 The Youth Club building was opened in 2008 and is now named The George Baker Centre, after the club's founder.
-Prior to the building's opening, activities took place in the Village Hall itself, but the establishment of a dedicated building has enabled the setting up of permanent equipment, storage, computer areas and games areas. - 12.8 West Lavington is fortunate to have a large dedicated area of land as a playing field.
+11.6 In early 2013, the committee carried out a survey of parish households to gauge the reaction to a suggestion that, with the right redevelopment, the hall could form much more of a community focus, "a hub", than it does now.
+Some 30% of the parish population gave its

+11.7 The Youth Club building was opened in 2008 and is now named The George Baker Centre, after the club's founder.
+Prior to the building's opening, activities took place in the Village Hall itself, but the establishment of a dedicated building has enabled the setting up of permanent equipment, storage, computer areas and games areas.

+- 11.8 West Lavington is fortunate to have a large dedicated area of land as a playing field.
 This land is leased by the Parish Council at a nominal rent from the Holloway Trust.
-The 1947 deed makes it clear that the land is for recreational purposes only, and that no buildings or structures can be erected on it without the permission of the trustees. - 12.9 The Playing Fields currently incorporate a BMX track, an area with some senior play equipment, and Robert's Playground, a fenced in area for younger children.
+The 1947 deed makes it clear that the land is for recreational purposes only, and that no buildings or structures can be erected on it without the permission of the trustees. - 11.9 The Playing Fields currently incorporate a BMX track, an area with some senior play equipment, and Robert's Playground, a fenced in area for younger children.
 All three of these fairly recent developments were provided by charitable/community donations and grants.
-The Parish Council was not involved in this funding but accepted responsibility for on-going insurance and maintenance.
+The Parish Council was not involved in this funding but accepted responsibility for ongoing insurance and maintenance.
 The other main use of the playing area is for football in the winter.
 Two pitches are used by the Worton and Cheverell Football Club for matches and training purposes, together with another team the Edington Daggers who use the playing fields on a regular basis.